TeamAtomicMedia/NetMock-iOS/Readme.md

 500
 ```

+NetMock supports adding multiple names for a single response, separated by spaces, which could be useful when performing a naming migration, or when two use-cases happen to match.

 ### Live responses

 Specifying an identifier of "#Live" will tell the test to perform the real API call.
-Sequencing calls after #Live is not supported.
+Sequencing calls after #Live is not supported, #Live must always be positioned at the end of the sequence.

 `ExampleGETAPI.nm`
 ```